 What Does it Take to be a Call center agent + 6 main duties

 It may seem like automation is going to put call center agents out of the job.
-That’s not necessarily true.
-Robots are not about to replace humans anytime soon.
-According to HubSpot, over 65% of customers of all ages still prefer phones to communicate with businesses.
+But according to HubSpot, over 65% of customers of all ages still prefer phones to communicate with businesses.
 Maybe that’s why there’s such a high demand for call center agent roles.

 This blog takes a detailed look at a call center agent job description.
 We explain what it really takes to work in a call center, which qualification and skills it requires and what exactly are call center agents’ duties.